gajeshbhat/s-expressions-calculator/Readme.md

 2. To execute the test file run the following command  `python -m unittest test_expression.py`

 3. I could not get the time to write custom exceptions to the Value Errors raised and wrote a test anywway so that I can impelment it later.
+(1 test fails because of this!)

 ## Profiling
 1. I have added a profiling file `profile_expression.py` to profile the S-expression evaluation class.